A description of how microlaryngeal surgery is performed.

 The image to the left shows an example of a laryngoscope.
 This particular scope is L-shaped; the part sticking up is the handle that the surgeon holds as he or she inserts the scope.
 The narrow part to the right goes in the mouth, and the surgeon operates through an opening on the left side.
 Special long narrow instruments (described in more detail below) are passed through the scope down onto the larynx.

 This photo (taken from "Laryngology-Three Stage Systemic Laryngoscopy", Bruce Benjamin, copyright Karl Storz) shows an example of a surgeon performing laryngoscopy.
-Note that the surgeon is holding the scope in his left hand and looking down the laryngoscope at the patient's vocal folds.
+Note that the surgeon isholding the scope in his left hand and looking down the laryngoscope at the patient's vocal folds.
 This is called "direct laryngoscopy".
 The surgeon can then use instruments in his right hand, working through the laryngoscope.
 The operating arrangement is useful for inspecting the throat and getting an overall view of the larynx.
 However, for actual surgery on the vocal folds a more magnified view is necessary.
+Delicate surgery on the vocal folds is best done under high magnification.
+Special operating microscopes and endoscopic telescopes are used to magnify the folds during surgery.
+The microscope has a large focal length and binocular eyepieces that allows a good three-dimensional view of the folds.
+One drawback with the microscope is that, since surgery is done through the narrow laryngoscope, the upper parts of the various surgical instruments can block one's view.
+Special laryngeal telescopes can, in contrast, be placed just above the vocal folds and give unobstructed views of the folds.

 The photo to the right shows an example of microlaryngeal surgery using a microscope.
 In this photo the surgeon is actually just focusing in on his thumbs in order to make sure everything is adjusted properly.
 Note also that the laryngoscope is attached to a special stand that holds it in the proper position.
 This is called "suspension laryngoscopy" and it frees up the surgeon's other hand so both can be used during the operation.